What the Dickens!

 What the Dickens! is a 1963 recording by Johnny Dankworth, accompanied by his orchestra and guests, some of the leading UK jazz musicians of the day.
 It is a suite based on characters and scenarios associated with Charles Dickens.
-It was recorded in London on July 29 and 31, August 7, October 4, 1963 and released as a vinyl album.
+It was recorded in London on 29 and 31 July, 7 August and 4 October 1963, and released as a vinyl album.
+What the Dickens! was bundled with Off Duty in a 2012 reissue.